stolarczyk/metaboLITE/docs/_docs/macOS.md

 ## Run *Kitematic* - the graphical interface for *Docker*

+***NOTE:** As of Nov, 14 2018 the latest Kitematic version (0.17.5) has a [bug](https://github.com/docker/kitematic/issues/4278).
+Use older versions instead, e.g. v0.17.3, which can be downloaded [here](https://github.com/docker/kitematic/releases/download/v0.17.3/Kitematic-0.17.3-Mac.zip).*

 Click on the *Docker* icon in the navigation bar and click *Kitematic* to launch it.

 ![Run Kitematic](https://raw.githubusercontent.com/michalstolarczyk/metaboLITE/master/docs/docs_pics/macKitematicLaunch.png)